brooklabteam/www/fieldtechjob.md

 In between field missions (30% of the time), the Field Technicians will live in a shared house in Madagascar's capitol city of Antananarivo (housing includes a modern kitchen, ample living space, modern bathroom, WiFi, on-site security, and weekly cleaning services).
 In Antananarivo ('Tana'), the Field Technicians will work with Ekipa Fanihy to further treat, organize, and conduct basic molecular analyses (DNA/RNA extractions, PCR, etc.) of samples at the laboratory campus of IPM or [Mahaliana](https://www.mahaliana.org/).
 Together, Field Technicians will be additionally responsible for restocking, packing, and preparation of field supplies for recurring field missions.

 See [Research](/research_interests) for an overview of the scientific questions underpinning the field work, and visit our [News](/news) page to read previous reports of the team's adventures in the field.
-Please feel free to reach out to contact former Ekipa Fanihy Field Technician, Anecia Gentles, at [gentles@uga.edu](Gentles@uga.edu) with any questions about the job.
+Please feel free to reach out to contact former Ekipa Fanihy Field Technicians, Anecia Gentles (at [gentles@uga.edu](Gentles@uga.edu)) or Kimberly Rivera (at [karivera@uri.edu](karivera@uri.edu)), with any questions about the job.

 ---